How Much Does Rebar Cost per Foot in 2025?

 Epoxy-Coated

-Epoxy-coated rebar costs $0.40 to $1.50 per linear foot and is designed for construction projects in high-humidity or high-moisture areas where corrosion is a major concern.
+Epoxy-coated rebar costs $300 to $400 per 50-pound box and is designed for use in construction projects in high-humidity or high-moisture areas where corrosion is a significant concern.
 The steel rebar is covered in a thick coating of epoxy, slowing corrosion for as long as the coating lasts.
 However, the coating is sometimes damaged during transport, which limits its anti-corrosion properties.

 Grade

-Rebar is further separated by grade, which is used to measure the yield and tensile strength range of each grade of rebar.
+Rebar is further categorized by grade, which is used to measure the yield and tensile strength range of each rebar grade.
 Yield strength refers to how much stress the rebar can take before it begins to permanently deform and bend, while tensile strength measures how much stress the rebar can take before it breaks.
-These stress limits are measured in kilopounds-per-square-inch (KSI).
+These stress limits are measured in kilopounds per square inch (ksi).

-The two most common rebar grades are 40 (40 KSI) and 60 (60 KSI), though you can also find grades 75, 80, and 100 for heavy-duty projects.
-Grade 40 rebar is the most common type used for residential projects, with stronger grade 60 rebar generally used for heavier projects like buildings and bridges.
-You can expect to pay as much as 40% more for grade 60 rebar than grade 40 rebar.
+The two most common rebar grades are 40 (40 ksi) and 60 (60 ksi), although you can also find grades 75, 80, and 100 for heavy-duty projects.
+Grade 40 rebar is the most common type used for residential projects, while stronger Grade 60 rebar is used for heavier projects, such as buildings and bridges.
+You can expect to pay up to 40% more for Grade 60 rebar than for Grade 40 rebar.
+Grade 40 is recommended for patios, and grade 60 is recommended for driveways.

 Delivery